lmhale99/iprPy/docs/calculations/README.rst

 This directory contains documentation and demonstrations for the implemented calculations in the form of Jupyter Notebooks.
-The documentation is divided into two categories
+The documentation is divided into the following subdirectories

+1. methodology: The Notebooks in this subdirectory are complete records of a calculation, containing working embedded code and full descriptions of the calculation methodology.
+Look here if you want to run a single calculation from a Notebook environment, or you want to learn how a calculation is performed.

-    - The reference subdirectory contains Notebooks that outline the parameter terms used by the complete calculation scripts, and the associated high- throughput prepare functions.
-They also provide a demonstration of running the calculation.
+2. preparing: The Notebooks in this subdirectory outline the parameter terms used by the high-throughput prepare scripts associated with the different calculation scripts.
+Look here if you want to run a calculation over a wide range of parameter conditions and have the resulting data automatically added to a database.

-    - The methods subdirectory contains Notebooks that reveal the underlying calculation methodology used.
-The Python functions used to set up, run, and analyze simulations is replicated, and any necessary inputs for a simple demonstration are given or embedded providing a stand-alone representation of the calculation.
+3. running: The Notebooks in this subdirectory outline the parameter terms used by the calculations themselves.
+Look here if you want to run a single calculation by itself using the standalone calculation script and input file.